SiminGAO/terraform-alibaba-cloud/README.md

-# Self tuto AlibabaCloud products with Terraform
+# Self tuto on AlibabaCloud products with Terraform

 This repo aims to keep track of all the tutos realised during the learning process.

-## basic
-Basic version shows how to initates the ECS instance with VPC, VSwitch, Security groups.

 ## ECS instances within different VPCs connected by CEN
 This sample shows: